rust-lang/rustfmt/Configurations.md

 ## `unstable_features`

-Enable unstable features on the unstable channel.
+**Deperacted and ignored.** Formerly used to enable unstable features on the unstable channel.
+Unstable features are now activated regardless of whether this option is present or not.

 - **Default value**: `false`
 - **Possible values**: `true`, `false`